Marc Williams: Kidderminster Harriers

+Chester

-He signed for Chester on 20 February 2012 on a deal which takes him to the end of the season.
-Marc scored his first 2 goal's for Chester in the 3–2 victory over Bradford Park Avenue both before half time.
+He signed for Chester on 20 February 2012 on a deal which took him to the end of the season, as a part-time footballer.
+He scored his first two goals for Chester in the 3–2 victory over Bradford Park Avenue both before half time.
 He added his third Chester goal in the 2–0 victory at Chorley.
-In the club's final league game of the season Marc opened the scoring in a 4–0 win over Marine.
-At the end of the 2012 season, Marc signed a 1-year professional contract with Chester.
+In the club's final league game of the season he opened the scoring in a 4–0 win over Marine.
+At the end of the 2012 season, he signed a one year professional contract with Chester.

 He was released by the club on 22 May 2013 after he was not offered a new contract.
 Marc said he was 'shocked and massively disappointed' after not being offered new terms.
-He left Chester with 14 goals and 60 appearances in all competitions within one and half season.
-He spent a short spell with Northwich Victoria F.C. before joining Colwyn Bay in October 2013.
+He returned to the club in the summer.
+However, after making just one league start and a further appearance from the bench, he left the club by mutual consent in September seeking first-team football.
+He left Chester with 14 goals and 60 appearances in all competitions within one and half seasons.

+Northwich Victoria

+He spent a short, productive spell with Northwich Victoria signing in September 2013 and departing the following month.

+Colwyn Bay

+He then joined Colwyn Bay in October 2013.
+He won the manager's Player of the Season award at the club's presentations night for that season, and renewed his contract with the club in June 2014.

+Career in the Welsh football system

 In 2015 Williams joined Welsh Premier League side Llandudno, helping them to a top three finish in their first season in the division and was named Welsh Premier League player of the season.
+In April 2018 he was told he was being released by the club.

-Williams signed for Bangor City in 2018.

-On 30 January 2019, Williams joined Welsh Premier League club Aberystwyth Town.
+He moved to Bangor City in June 2018 before joining Welsh Premier League club Aberystwyth Town in January 2019.
 In 2018–19, he scored four goals in ten games for Aberystwyth.

-On 10 May 2019, Aberystwyth announced Williams had committed for the 2019–20 season along with Portuguese midfielder Paulo Mendes.
+On 10 May 2019, Aberystwyth confirmed Williams had committed for the 2019–20 season along with Portuguese midfielder Paulo Mendes.
 Williams was appointed captain of Aberystwyth Town for the 2019–20 season and scored two goals on the opening day in a 3–2 win against rivals Carmarthen Town.
 In June 2020, Williams signed a new one-year contract with Aberystwyth keeping him at the club for the 2020–21 season.

-In June 2021, Williams returned to Llandudno.
+In June 2021, Williams returned to Llandudno. before leaving the club in 2023.
+He then moved to Caernarfon Town and played in European competition for the club, scoring the winning penalty in the UEFA Conference League First Qualifying Round.
+Shortly after he retired.

+In January 2026 he came out of retirement to join Llandudno for a third spell and played a key role in the second-half of the season as the club finished champions of the Cymru North and gained promotion to the Cymru Premier for the 2026–27 season.